xiaoxiao1999319/Xiao-Xiao-s-page/content/authors/admin/_index.md

   url: "https://www.bioeng.ucla.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on bioelectronics, bioinspired materials, as well as nanotechnology for energy and healthcare applications.
+bio: My research focuses on bioelectronics and bioinspired materials for energy and healthcare applications.

 interests:
 - bioelectronics